-PSY 736 A-B-C-D-E (739).
-DOCTORAL PRACTICUM IN COUNSELING PSYCHOLOGY.
-(2,2,1,1,1) Five semester sequence of doctoral Advanced Practice Core for Counseling Psychology students.
-Practical experience in an approved setting.
-Weekly seminar with practicum students to interact and critique taped client interventions.
-Weekly individual supervision with university supervisor required.
-Each semester should entail approximately 300 hours of field experience of which 75% should be direct clinical work.
-On site supervision by a licensed psychologist is required in addition to faculty supervision.
-During 736 C & D which is required of students in the Counseling Psychology concentration, students will provide supervision to beginning doctoral students enrolled in PSY 726.
-The final section 736 E will be offered on an as needed basis for summer elective enrollment.
-All students must demonstrate proof of current professional liability insurance.
-Prerequisite: Permission of program coordinator one semester before beginning course; PSY 726.
+PSY 736 A-B-C-D-E. DOCTORAL PRACTICUM IN COUNSELING PSY-CHOLOGY.
+(2,2,3,3,1).
+Five semester sequence of doctoral advanced practice core for Counseling Psychology students.
+Includes field experience in an approved setting of which 75% should be direct clinical work, weekly supervision seminar with practicum students and university supervisor, and weekly individual supervision with licensed psychologist as site supervisor.
+During PSY 736D, students will provide supervision to advanced masters students enrolled in PSY 650B.
+Students enrolled in PSY 736D must have completed or concurrently be enrolled in PSY 755C.
+PSY 736E will be offered to students desiring a specialization practicum (e.g., assessment, forensics) on an as-needed basis for summer elective enrollment and may be taken upon completion of PSY 736A.
+All students must demonstrate proof pf current professional liability insurance.
+Prerequisite: Permission of Counseling Psychology Practicum Coordinator one semester before beginning course; PSY 726.

-PSY 746 A (739D).
-DOCTORAL PRACTICUM IN SCHOOL PSYCHOL-OGY.
+PSY 746 A. DOCTORAL PRACTICUM IN SCHOOL PSYCHOLOGY.
 (2) First of two semester sequence of doctoral Advanced Practice Core for School Psychology students.
 Practical experience in an approved setting.
 Weekly seminar with practicum students to interact and critique taped client interventions.
 Weekly individual supervision with university supervisor required.
 Each semester should entail approximately 300 hours of field experience of which 75% should be direct clinical work.
 On site supervision by a licensed psychologist is required in addition to faculty supervision.
 All students must demonstrate proof of current professional liability insurance.
-Prerequisite: Permission of program coordinator one semester before beginning course; PSY 720.
+Prerrequisite: Permission of program coordinator one semester before beginning course; PSY 720.

 PSY 746 B. DOCTORAL PRACTICUM IN SCHOOL PSYCHOLOGY.
 (2) Second of two-semester sequence of doctoral Advanced Practice Core for School Psychology students.
 Practical experience in an approved setting.
 Weekly seminar with practicum students to interact and critique taped client interventions.
 Weekly individual supervision with university supervisor required.
 Each semester should entail approximately 300 hours of field experience of which 75% should be direct clinical work.
 On site supervision by a licensed psychologist is required in addition to faculty supervision.
 All students must demonstrate proof of current professional liability insurance.
-Prerequisite: Permission of program coordinator one semester before beginning course; PSY 746 A.
+Prerrequisite: Permission of program coordinator one semester before beginning course; PSY 746 A.

-PSY 753 (763).
+PSY 753.
 CONSULTATION AND PROGRAM EVALUATION.
-(3) Fourth course in the doctoral Advanced Research Core sequence.
-This course will focus on the five forms of consultation with special emphasis on methods of program evaluation.
-It will alternate on an annual basis with Qualitative Research with Diverse Populations.
-Prerequisite: PSY 713 C
+(3) This course will focus on the five forms of consultation with special emphasis on methods of program evaluation.
+It will alternate on an annual basis with Qualitative Research.
+Prerequisite: PSY 713C.

-PSY 755 A. ASSESSMENT, THEORY & INTERVENTIONS WITH INDI-VIDUALS.
-(3) Fifth course in the doctoral Advanced Psychological Foundations Core sequence.
-Theory, research, and assessment techniques related to treatment of individuals including personal and vocational concerns across the lifespan.
+PSY 755 A. ASSESSMENT, THEORY & INTERVENTIONS WITH INDIVIDUALS.
+(3) Theory, research, and assessment techniques related to treatment of individuals including personal and vocational concerns across the lifespan.
 Prerequisites: PSY 705,715,725 A & B

-PSY 755 B (678/778).
-ASSESSMENT, THEORY & INTERVENTIONS WITH COUPLES, FAMILIES & SYSTEMS.
-(3) Sixth course in the doctoral Advanced Psychological Foundations core sequence.
-Theory, research, and assessment techniques related to treatment of couples, families and nontraditional family systems including impact of personal and vocational concerns on the system.
+PSY 755 B. ASSESSMENT, THEORY & INTERVENTIONS WITH COUPLES, FAMILIES & SYSTEMS.
+(3) Theory, research, and assessment techniques related to treatment of couples, families and nontraditional family systems including impact of personal and vocational concerns on the system.
 Prerequisites: PSY 705,715, & 725 A-B.

-PSY 755 C. ASSESSMENT, THEORY & INTERVENTIONS IN SUPERVI-SION.
+PSY 755 C. ASSESSMENT, THEORY & INTERVENTIONS IN SUPERVISION.
 (3) Seventh course in the doctoral Advanced Psychological Foundations sequence.
 Theory, research, and assessment techniques related to providing supervision in treatment settings.
 Prerequisites: PSY 736 B or 746 B, PSY 755 A & B.